Skip to main content

 What is a Project?

 A Project is a complete, deployable AI system in Triform.
 It’s a repository that holds all the components (Agents, Flows, Actions) needed to accomplish a specific goal.
-Think of a Project as:

 Project structure